 Access Conference Materials Online

-All conference materials—speaker handouts, exhibitors, sponsors—will be posted on the Web site as they become available.
+Presenters' slides, exhibitors, and sponsors will be posted on the Web site as they become available.

 WAPC will provide conference materials on a jump drive for a fee of $30.

 Registrants may purchase the materials when they register to attend the conference.
 The jump drives will be available at the beginning of the conference.
 (Please note that a conference CD will not be available after the conference.)
 To update information on the jump drive, go to the conference Web site before May 27, 2016, and download the updates.

 Registration is online: Follow the link to the registration page.